Viewing a Property

 • the address is registered as a rental property with Rent Smart Wales.
 Full information is available on our Landlord/Agency Registration and Licensing page.
 It is a criminal offence not to register a rental property in Wales with Rent Smart;

 • whoever deals with the letting is licensed with Rent Smart Wales (this can be the landlord or an agency) Full information is available on our Landlord/Agency Registration and Licensing page.
-It is a criminal offence for anyone is lnvolved in the letting and management of a property in Wales not to be licensed with Rent Smart;
+It is a criminal offence for anyone is involved in the letting and management of a property in Wales not to be licensed with Rent Smart;

 • the property has an HMO license if it needs one (most student rental property in Cardiff needs an HMO).
 Any property deemed as a House in Multiple Occupation (HMO) is legally obliged to be licensed.
 Further information is available on our HMO Licensing page.